 Once you have made a decision on which images you’d like retouched, please fill out the form link included with your gallery.
 Retouched images will be sent within 7-10 days from the date of selection.
 Final images will be shared via Google Drive in printable resolution.

 We keep your RAW image files for a very long time, so if you decide down the road that you would like additional images retouched, just let us know!

 We recommend sending images to Reproductions (www.reproductions.com) for formatting and printing.

 Any day-of concerns can be directed to Amanda at (937)430-5260.
 Otherwise, feel free to email us at info@sub-urbanphotography with any questions or concerns.

 Things come up, we get it!
 As soon as there is a conflict with your scheduled session time, we would love to know.
-We do not require a deposit and go by the honor system, so please help us to continue to do so!
-We request at least 72 hours notice if you will be canceling to allow us time to fill your appointment slot.
+We require at least 72 hours notice if you will be canceling to allow us time to fill your appointment slot.
 If you need to reschedule within 72 hours, we require a deposit of half the shoot value put towards your rescheduled date.

 Thanks for reading, and we look forward to working with you soon!